- Home

 Should You Buy the 2023 Mercedes-Benz E-Class?

-A pre-purchase inspection is recommended for used examples, with particular attention to tires (5).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to tires (5).
+An extended warranty is worth pricing out.

 Compared to the 2024 Mercedes-Benz E-Class, which scored the same.
 See also the 2022 Mercedes-Benz E-Class for an earlier comparison.